Stratio/crossdata/doc/src/site/sphinx/2_getting_started.rst

 The minimum requisites are the same as `Spark requisites <http://spark.apache.org/docs/latest/hardware-provisioning.html>`_.

-It is necessary too, to install `Apache Maven 3 <https://maven.apache.org/>`_ due to the build script use it to get all dependencies of Crossdata, `Mongo Provider <https://github.com/Stratio/spark-mongodb>`_ to get the features of Mongo into Spark, and Apache Cassandra to run the Crossdata examples.
+It is necessary too, to install `Apache Maven 3 <https://maven.apache.org/>`_ due to the build script use it to get all dependencies of Crossdata and Apache Cassandra to run the Crossdata examples.

 Finally, it is necessary to have a minimum knowledge on Apache Spark, specifically in `SparkSQL Grammar
 <https://spark.apache.org/docs/1.5.1/sql-programming-guide.html>`_.
-It could be useful take a look to `Crossdata reference guide <6_reference_guide.rst>`_ before start with Crossdata.
+It could be useful take a look at `Crossdata reference guide <6_reference_guide.rst>`_ before start with Crossdata.

 Download
 =========